spirali/elsie/docs/README.md

 possible that *Elsie* will not require `Inkscape` sometime in the future.
 - **Why don't you use an existing layout model, e.g. `flexbox`?**
 We made the [layout model](userguide/layout.md) tailored for presentations, which might not be so easy with a general layout model.
-But honestly, we also haven't found any usable binding of a standalone and sane layout model in Python.
+And honestly, we couldn't find any usable binding of a standalone and sane layout model in Python.
 If you know of any, please [let us know](https://github.com/spirali/elsie/issues).
 - **Why is there no built-in support for lists (bullet items etc.) in `Elsie`?**